Ever wanted to live alongside one of the world's most adored animals?

 What’s the project like?

 You will be working in a very remote location, which is about 1.5 to 2 hours away from Xi'an city centre.
 The area is very rural so whilst you won’t be living amongst nightlife, restaurants and shops, you will be living amongst stunning scenery and within a serene, laid back lifestyle!
-Make the most of the peace and quiet and you can always head to the city at the weekend if you’re missing anything!

 You can also help the staff with their English, which is important so that they can attract more tourists and generate an increase in revenue at the centre, this can then pay for research and looking after the pandas.
 The project staff also want to improve and practice their English, so that they can attend international conferences about animal conservation.